Viewer Options with the OnePacs System

 - Allows any viewer which supports DICOM c-store to be used with OnePacs

-- On MacOS, allows Osirix to be used as a viewer for OnePacs
+- On MacOS, allows third party viewers such as Horos or Osirix to be used as a viewer for OnePacs

 - Integration with the full OnePacs system may be limited compared to OnePacs Workstation